 Exceptions: RNs and LPNs who practice under Temporary, Provisional, Graduate or other similar registrations are considered to have registration not equivalent to the RN or RPN registration required to practice in Ontario.
 Please refer to this information about practicing as an RN or RPN in Ontario for details.

-You must provide a verification of registration from each Canadian nursing regulatory body where you hold an equivalent certificate of registration.
+- a verification of registration from each regulatory body in or outside Canada where you hold a certificate of registration.
+(This documentation confirms your good standing and your entitlement to practice in that jurisdiction.)

 Providing false or misleading information and/or documents in support of your application for registration may result in a refusal of your application for registration or the cancellation of any certificate that may have been issued.